 Is this unusually cold winter putting a hurt on your heating bill?
 The bomb cyclone could be blowing a hole in your heating budget, for the colder it gets, the more costly it is to heat your home.
 The good news is that you can lessen the financial impact of cold weather by making a number of relatively simple changes.

 - Turn Down Your Thermostat – The simplest thing you can do, if you can tolerate a lower temperature.

 - Install Smart Thermostats – Thermostat technology has improved significantly.
 Many new models are programmable and easy to install.
 You can set a program to turn the temperature down when you're at work and turn it up for your return.
-There’s no point in heating a house when no one’s home, as long as the pipes aren’t at risk of freezing.
-Some models can be controlled via computer or smartphone, and even "learn" your habits and adjust to them automatically.
+There's no point in heating a house when no one's home, as long as the pipes aren’t at risk of freezing.
+Some thermostat models can be controlled via computer or smartphone, and even "learn" your habits and adjust to them automatically.

 - Add a Layer of Clothing – This ties in with turning down the thermostat.
 You don't want to wear a parka in the house, but wearing a sweater indoors in the winter is reasonable... and a lot less expensive!

 - Use Sunlight – Open your curtains during the day anywhere sunlight is available and close them at night to provide a little extra insulation barrier.